Cookware

 stain and is generally easy to clean; they are dishwasher safe.

-Jelly roll pan: Jelly roll is
+Jelly roll pan: Jelly roll is a

-and then rolled up with a filling of jelly or jam.
-When sliced, a
+then rolled up with a filling of jelly or

-circular pattern is formed in each slice of cake.
+jam.
+When sliced, a circular pattern is formed in each slice of cake.
 The jelly roll cake

 batter is usually flavored with vanilla and/or almond extract.
 Raspberry or